FHYPygame/pygame/README.md

 A simple game with tank shooting written in Python

 #Introduction
-The game included several sound and image files
-Only one simple .py file included
+1.The game included several sound and image files 2.Only one simple .py file included

 #Requirement
 1.Pyhton 2.7.5